mozilla/anodejsholidayseason/fully_loaded_node.md

       // Even though this *looks* better, we're still bringing everything
       // to a grinding halt.
       doComputationWork(request.somesuch, function(err, results) {
-        // … do something with results ...
+        // ... do something with results ...
       });
     }

-**tl;dr;** An asynchronous API in NodeJS does not imply that work is run on a different processor.
+**tl;dr**: An asynchronous API in NodeJS does not imply that work is run on a different processor.

 ### Approach 3: Do it Asynchronously with Threaded Libraries!

 If you have a library that is written in native code and cleverly implemented, you can actually execute the costly work in different threads from within NodeJS.
-Many examples exist, one being the excellent [bcrypt library][] from [Nick Campbell[].
+Many examples exist, one being the excellent [bcrypt library][] from [Nick Campbell][].

   [bcrypt library]: http://github.com/ncb000gt/node.bcrypt.js
   [Nick Campbell]: http://github.com/ncb000gt